dev8523/demo-react-app/README.md

 # Note
 React is uni-directional not bi-directional.

-# To use this App
+# To use this App:
 1. Clone this using "git clone " or download it.
 2. Do "npm install" into the folder.
 3. To run the application: use "npm start".